 - Free meals before dining halls open

 What is ResTek?

 ResTek, a program of Western Washington University’s Office of University Residences, provides education and support to on-campus residents in their use of technology.
 The ResTek staff provide assistance in the form of phone and email communication, instructional web pages, and room visits.
-ResTek focuses on internet connection issues, virus protection and detection, responsible use of the computer network, and cable TV troubleshooting.
+ResTek focuses on internet connection issues, virus protection and detection, responsible use of the computer network, and cable and streaming TV troubleshooting.